sparcules/Spark_Pixels/README.md

 ## Usage
-1. Load the sparkPixel firmware on your Core
-2. Install the Android app on your phone from [here](https://play.google.com/store/apps/details?id=kc.spark.pixels.android) or by importing the source code into Eclipse (see Android App Building below).
+1. Install the Android app on your Android device from [here](https://play.google.com/store/apps/details?id=kc.spark.pixels.android).
-3. Launch the app and login to your Particle.io account
+2. Launch the app and login to your Particle.io account.
+3. If not already done, connect your Spark Core or Photon device to your home WiFi network.
+    - **Spark Core** users: Use this app to connect your Core
+    - **Photon** users: Use the Particle app found [here](https://play.google.com/store/apps/details?id=io.particle.android.app).
 4. You should see a list of your Cores, select your SparkPixel Core.
 4. A welcome screen should appear.
 5. Tapping anywhere on the screen should bring up the settings page.
+If this step got missed, open the menu and select **Settings**.
-6. ***Important*** select **Spark Core Neopixel Driver** from the settings page to select your SparkPixel Core.
-The app won't be able to communicate with your Core if you skip this step.
+6. ***Important*** select **Pixel Drivers** from the settings page to select your SparkPixel device.
+The app won't be able to communicate with your device` if you skip this step.
+7. Load the sparkPixel firmware on your device - see Flashing the Firmware below.
-7. Enjoy controlling your Neopixels from your Android device.
+8. Enjoy controlling your Neopixels from your Android device.

 ## Flashing the Firmware
 1. Go to the Particle web IDE (https://build.particle.io/build/)
 2. Click on **CREATE NEW APP** and name it what you wish.
 I call mine *UNDERCABINETPIXELS*.
-3. Add the **NEOPIXEL** library, Click on the libraries icon and select **NEOPIXEL** (it should be at the top of the list).
+3. Add the **NEOPIXEL** library, it's best to do this step now.
+Click on the libraries icon and select **NEOPIXEL** (it should be at the top of the list).
 Then click on **INCLUDE IN APP**.
 Select the app you just created from the list.
 Then click on **ADD TO THIS APP**.
-4. Copy and paste the *SparkPixel.ino* code into the app, replacing any existing text.
+4. Copy and paste the *SparkPixel.ino* code into the app, replacing all existing text.
 5. Update the ***PIXEL_CNT*** and ***PIXEL_PIN*** (near the top of the code) for your setup.
 6. Flash your Core and enjoy!

-**Note**: If you are trying to flash a Photon device and get compile errors, you may need to comment out *Spark.syncTime()* on *line 309*.
+## Adding a new Neopixel Mode to the Firmware
+1. Add your new mode function to the firmware code.
+2. Create a name for your new mode and add it to the list under "Mode ID Defines".
+It's actually of a *const int* type.
+Try to keep the number of characters to a minimum.
+See Limitations below for explanation.
+3. Add that same name to the **modeStruct[]** array.
+The previously defined name must be used as the modeID parameter.
+I also use the same name as the modeName string.
+4. Then decide how many colors you want to pass to your new mode, max is 6.
+(The Android app will force you to select this many different colors when selecting this mode). i.e The COLORALL mode takes one color.
+When the user selects this mode from the android app, the app will popup a color picker dialog to let the user pick the desired color for to pass to the selected mode.
+5. Then decide how many switches you want to pass to your new mode, max is 4.
+For every switch that you need will need to add a swtich title in the switchTitleStruct[] array.
+6. Then decide whether you need a text input for you new mode.
+This is only useful for Neopixel matrixes.
+6. Add the mode name to the case statement in the runMode() and add the function call to it.

+## Firmware
+All the mode information is defined in the **modeStruct[]** and **switchTitleStruct** arrays.
+The setup routine calls makeModeList() that assembles all the info into Particle CLoud String Variables **modeList** and **modeParmList**.
+Yes, I know there is an 'a' missing from Param, Particle clound names can only be up to 12 characters in length.
+The paramter info is assembled semicolon delimited. i.e. the modeParmList String would start out like this: *N;N;C:1;C:4;C:1,S:2,"Smooth""Peaks";C:1,T:;*. -Always end with a semicolon modeParmList Key:
+    * N - NULL, no extra parameters are needed for this mode
+    * C:# - Number of Colors, # = 1-6
+    * S:# - Number of Switches, # = 1-4
+    * T:  - A Text Input is required
+The modeList String is assembled semicolon delimited to match that of the modeParmList String. modeList only contains the mode name titles. i.e. - *OFF;NORMAL;COLORALL;ZONE;SPECTRUM;MESSAGE;* Eveery indexed position in modeList will have a corresponding entry in modeParmList.
+Feel free to remove any modes you don't care to have.
+You can simply comment out the line for the mode in the **modeStruct[]** array.

+I have my Neopixels installed under my cabinets.
+So, I wanted to be able to set each cabinet to a different color.
+I call this mode ZONE.
+If you care to use the ZONE mode, you may need to add or subtract the number of colors (1 for each zone) you have setup.
+The max allowed is 6.
+You will also need to edit the start and end pixel defines under the *ZONE mode Start and End Pixels* section.

+FYI on the CHASER mode, I wanted my chaser path to be a little bit different than the actual wired path of the LEDs.
+So I added a CHASER_LENGTH define and some extra Start and End defines under the *CHASER mode specific Start and End Pixels* section.

+There are 9 preset speeds define by the **speedPresets** int array.
+The Android app passes an index to this array.
+Feel free to change the speed values to your liking.
+I have added a speedFactor variable to some of my new modes to increase the delay.

+## Limitations
+Spark String Variables have a max length of 622 bytes.
+This will limit the number of modes you can create since the modes get populated into the modeList String variable.
+Based off the average number of characters I currently have, I estimated a max number of modes to be 69.
+I really can't imagine I'll ever have 40 or 50 modes.
+So, I don't see this being an issue.
+I do try to keep the number of characters in my mode names shorter just to be safe.

 ## Android App